Pathwise uniqueness of the squared Bessel and CIR processes with skew reflection on a deterministic time dependent curve: Introduction

 where $\ell^0_t(R-\lambda^2)$ is the {\it symmetric semimartingale local time} of $R-\lambda^2$ (for a reason to consider the symmetric semimartingale local time $\ell^0(R-\lambda^2)$ see Remark \ref{first}(ii)).
 Due to the presence of the square root in the diffusion part, the local time in equation (\ref{skewbesq}) vanishes if $\lambda\equiv 0$.
 In fact, this is a well-known direct consequence of the occupation time formula (cf. e.g. proof of Lemma \ref{timezero}(ii)).
 Hence for $\lambda\equiv 0$, or $p=\frac12$ we obtain the CIR process.
 Starting from \cite{cir} the CIR process has been used intensively to model the evolution of the interest rate in a financial market (see e.g. again \cite{GoeYor} and references therein).
 For $\sigma=2$, $b=0$, and $\lambda^2\equiv 0$, or $p=\frac12$ we obtain the squared Bessel process of dimension $\delta$.
 Recently, in \cite{dgs}, the square root of (\ref{skewbesq}) for $\sigma=2, b= 0$, $p\in(0,1)$, dimension $\delta\ge 2$, and $\lambda\equiv a\in\R^{++}$, was independently of us constructed and further studied.
 In an earlier paper \cite{RuTr4} we considered a more general equation where $\delta >0$ and $\lambda$ is a monotone function, and later in \cite{Tr5} we generalized our results and considered weakly differentiable $\lambda$.
 In \cite{dgs} many interesting properties are derived and applied to the valuation of perpetuities and pricing of weighted Asian options.
-The authors of \cite{dgs} call these processes {\it asymmetric skew Bessel processes} in order to distinguish them from the {\it skew Bessel processes} defined in \cite{bpy}. \\ As in the classical case $p=\frac12$ a solution to (\ref{skewbesq}) always stays positive when started with positive initial condition.
-We show this in Lemma \ref{timezero}(ii) with the help of Tanaka's formula.
-Note that in equation (\ref{skewbesq}) we may have $2p-1<0$ and then comparison results such as e.g. the one in \cite{Yan1} only show that a solution to (\ref{skewbesq}) is smaller, hence more singular, than the classical CIR process.
-Thanks to the derived positivity one can as in the non-perturbed classical case a posteriori discard the absolute value under the square root in (\ref{skewbesq}). \\ The reflection term has a prefactor $2p-1$.
-Diffusions involving such a term with $p\not= 0,\frac12,$ or $1$ are called skew reflected diffusions.
-If $p=0$, or $p=1$ we speak about reflected diffusions.
-In contrast to reflected diffusions, skew reflected diffusions behave more like ordinary diffusions (i.e. $p=\frac12$) in the sense that the nature of the state space is not influenced.
-Reflected diffusions split the state space in two separate parts from which one can not be left if it is once entered.
-Skew reflected diffusions were studied by many authors (see \cite{lejay} and references therein) starting from \cite{itomckean}, and \cite{walsh}, and provide typical examples of diffusions with discontinuous local times (see Lemma \ref{discont}, and \cite{walsh}).
-For nice coefficients the skew reflection has been described rigorously in terms of excursion theory, such as e.g. for the skew Brownian motion (cf. \cite{walsh}, \cite{hs}, \cite{lejay}).
-Heuristically, one has a reflection downwards with \lq\lq tendency\rq\rq\ $1-p$ and upwards with \lq\lq tendency\rq\rq\ $p$ where $2p-1=p-(1-p)$.
-For various applications of skew Brownian motion and other skew reflected processes see \cite{lejay} and references therein.
-Besides it was noted in \cite{Wein2} that stochastic differential equations with prefactored local time may be used to model diffusion processes in a medium with permeable barrier. \\ In addition to the singular diffusion coefficient, the specialty of (\ref{skewbesq}) is that the reflection takes place whenever $R$ meets the given time dependent curve $\lambda^2$.
-Moreover, equation (\ref{skewbesq}) can be transformed (see \cite[p.
-382]{Tr5}) into a degenerate, non-Lipschitz, and time-dependent equation with reflection term in dimension one.
-We emphasize once more that for this type of equations general uniqueness and weak existence results are unknown and could possibly even not hold.\\ Weak existence of a solution to (\ref{skewbesq}) as well as for its square root has been established in \cite{Tr5} in various cases.
-It is worth to remark that we were not able to construct in whole generality a solution in the extreme cases $p=0$ and $p=1$, and for other than increasing (though nonetheless for constant) $\lambda^2$ if $-1<2p-1<0$.
-However, if $-1<2p-1<0$ pathwise uniqueness can hold even if $\lambda^2$ strictly decreases on some interval.
-If $|2p-1|>1$, then at least in case $\lambda^2$ is absolutely continuous there is no solution to (\ref{skewbesq}) (cf. Remark \ref{nosolution+}(ii)).\\ In this note we develop an analytic criterion for pathwise uniqueness of (\ref{skewbesq}).
-This is done in Theorem \ref{pathunique2}.
-Uniqueness is reduced to the resolution of a parabolic differential equation corresponding to the infinitesimal generator of $R$ (see (\ref{out}), and (\ref{out2}) in case of smooth $\lambda^2$).
-The general criterion of Theorem \ref{pathunique2} is directly applied in Corollary \ref{pathunique0} in order to show that pathwise uniqueness holds for (\ref{skewbesq}), whenever
+The authors of \cite{dgs} call these processes {\it asymmetric skew Bessel processes} in order to distinguish them from the {\it skew Bessel processes} defined in \cite{bpy}.